bitlabstudio/django-influxdb-metrics/README.rst

     INFLUXDB_PASSWORD = 'yourpassword'
     INFLUXDB_DATABASE = 'yourdatabase'

-    # This is for tagging the data sent to your influxdb instance so that you
-    # can query by host
-    INFLUXDB_TAGS_HOST = 'your_hostname'

     # Seconds to wait for the request to the influxdb server before timing out
     INFLUXDB_TIMEOUT = 5